awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-opensearch/README.md

 ### Amazon OpenSearch Service
 * Deploy best practices CloudWatch Alarms for the OpenSearch Service domain
-* Secure the Kibana dashboard access with Cognito User Pools
+* Secure the OpenSearch Service dashboard access with Cognito User Pools
 * Enable server-side encryption for OpenSearch Service domain using AWS managed KMS Key
 * Enable node-to-node encryption for the OpenSearch Service domain
 * Configure the cluster for the OpenSearch Service domain